 To promote and monitor compliance, individuals who note violations of the Code are encouraged to notify immediate supervisors or the Vice-President, General Counsel and Secretary, who will report such violations to the Corporation's President and CEO and Board of Directors.
+Alternatively, violations of the Code may be reported through an Anonymous Reporting System, as hereinbelow defined.

-Any interested party may obtain a written copy of the Code following a written request to the Corporation's Vice-President, General Counsel and Secretary c/o Stella-Jones Inc., 3100 de la Côte-Vertu Blvd., Suite 300, Saint-Laurent, Québec, H4R 2J8.
+Any interested party may obtain a written copy of the Code following a written request to the Corporation's

+Vice-President, General Counsel and Secretary c/o Stella-Jones Inc., 3100 de la Côte-Vertu Blvd., Suite 300, Saint-Laurent, Québec, H4R 2J8.

-To monitor compliance regarding, among others, complaints relating to accounting, internal accounting controls or auditing matters, the Corporation's Whistle Blowing Policy provides that these matters be reported by telephone or e-mail to the Corporation's Chairman of the Audit Committee.
-Additionally, the Corporation has recently selected an independent third-party managed anonymous reporting system, which it plans to implement during 2015.
+To monitor compliance regarding, among others, complaints relating to accounting, internal accounting controls or auditing matters, the Corporation's whistleblowing policy provides that these matters be reported by telephone or email to the Corporation's Chairman of the Audit Committee, or through an independent third-party managed anonymous reporting system, which it implemented throughout the organization during 2015 ("Anonymous Reporting System").

-With respect to transactions and agreements in respect of which a director or executive officer has a material interest, the Board examines and discusses the terms and conditions of such agreements and evaluates the potential effects and consequences of such transactions without the presence of those Board members
+With respect to transactions and agreements in respect of which a director or executive officer has a material interest, the Board examines and discusses the terms and conditions of such agreements and evaluates the potential effects and consequences of such transactions without the presence of those Board members.